You can trigger a failover and switchover when using a Multi‑Site Replication plan.

 To establish a connection between the service instances in the primary and secondary foundations, you must reconfigure replication.
 Reconfiguring replication is similar to the procedure in Configure multi‑site replication except the service instance in the primary foundation is the follower and the service instance in the secondary foundation is the leader.

-Caution To successfully trigger a switchover, the follower dataset must be a subset of the leader dataset.
-This means that VMware SQL with MySQL for TAS has not written new data to the follower.
+To successfully trigger a switchover, the follower dataset must be a subset of the leader dataset.
+This means that VMware Tanzu for MySQL has not written new data to the follower.
 The follower must also be no more than 3 days behind the leader.

 If your follower instance does not satisfy these requirements, you must create a new Multi‑Site Replication service instance and reconfigure replication using this new, empty instance as the follower.